kaenry/spring-boot-magneto/README.md

-# spring-boot-template
+# spring-boot-magneto
 code template with spring boot
 > dependency `gradle`

-# how to run `gradle build & gradle bootRun`
+# how to run: `gradle build && gradle bootRun`